Embassy of Guyana, Washington, D.C.

 The Embassy of the Co-operative Republic of Guyana to the United States of America is located at 2490 Tracy Place, NW, Washington, DC.
 The Permanent Mission of Guyana to the Organization of American States (OAS) is also located there.
 The Embassy of Guyana was established in 1966, and the Permanent Mission in 1991.

-Riyad Insanally, CCH was appointed Guyana's eighth Ambassador to the US and fourth Permanent Representative to the OAS.
+Samuel A. A. Hinds, O.E. was appointed Guyana's eleventh Ambassador to the US in 2021.

-In executing and promoting the foreign policy objectives of the Government of Guyana, the Embassy seeks to:
+In executing and promoting the foreign policy objectives of the Government of Guyana, the Embassy states that it seeks to: